 3. Re-Plan the Project

-At this point, you have identified if and how to re-plan the project.
-Roll-out the new plan using the following steps:
+At this point, you have identified if and why the project is veering from the original plan.

 - Update relevant project documentation, including the project charter.

 Share the new plan with stakeholders and your team quickly to keep work moving forward.